Street Legal (New Zealand TV series): History

 Producer Chris Hampson, director Chris Bailey and writer Greg McGee formed a production company, ScreenWorks, in 1998 to produce Street Legal, which they had been developing since 1993.
 The pilot aired in 1998 and the first series in 2000.
+The series was filmed at Studio West in West Auckland.

 Synopsis

 The show focused mainly on the lives of the partners of the law firm Wyeth & Associates located in Auckland, New Zealand.
 The characters include Peter Wyeth (Series 1–3), David Silesi, Joni Collins, Tim O'Connor (Series 1 and 2) and James Peabody (Series 3 and 4).
 Also seen were Judge Adriana Saunders, Yalena (the goofy secretary), Kees Van Dam, Ange Watson (Series 4), Sadie O'Neil (Series 2 and 3) and Matt Urlich (Series 3 and 4).

 The main character David Silesi (Jay Laga'aia) is a maverick lawyer who pushes the limits of the law.
 He will do anything for his clients and his friends.
-He also spends most of the show pining for his law partner Joni Collins.
+He also spends most of the show pining for his law partner, Joni Collins.
 Joni Collins is a level-headed female lawyer at Wyeth & Associates.
-In the 3rd Series, David and Joni join and buy out the firm to save it after Peter dies in unfortunate circumstances.
+In the third series, David and Joni join and buy out the firm to save it after Peter dies in unfortunate circumstances.